-- We provide a curriculum that strives for our pupils to be the best they can be and when they move on to secondary school they should demonstrate the following:
+We provide a curriculum that strives for our children to be the best they can be and when they move on to secondary school they should demonstrate the following:

-- Pupils are considerate and respectful and take responsibility for their behaviour.
+- Children are considerate, respectful and take responsibility for their behaviour.

-- Pupils are resourceful, resilient and know how to keep safe.
+- Children are resourceful, resilient and open to new ideas.

-- Pupils actively demonstrate citizenship at all levels.
+- Children respect and value differences; and actively demonstrate citizenship at all levels.

-- Pupils show strong attitudes to learning and embrace opportunities to learn from mistakes and are able to take responsibility for their own learning.
+- Children show positive attitudes to learning, embrace opportunities to learn from mistakes and are able to take responsibility for their own learning.